Clinic Information

 • You first pay fees to us.
 Hospital care fees are paid at the 6-week review, while clinic review fees are paid at each appointment.

-• We assist you with claiming Medicare rebates at the same time as you pay our fees.
-You receive rebates directly into your bank account almost immediately after claiming.
+• We claiming Medicare rebate for you at the time as you pay our fees.
+You receive rebates directly into your bank account almost immediately.
+Many families will be eligible for much larger Medicare rebates through the Safety Net (see below).

 • Inpatient Hospital Care (Nursery Admission)

-• You pay no fees to us for the time your baby spends in the nursery.
+• We directly receive private health insurance payments.
+You pay no fees to us for the time your baby spends in the nursery.

 How does the Medicare Safety Net work?